1Mill/notes/books/an-elegant-puzzle.md

   1. Implementing a change within a single team
   2. Measuring the impact of that change on baseline and investment goals
-  3. Model and document how another team may adopt that change into their own team
+  3. Model and document how another team may adopt that change
   4. Share the above with the wider organization

 Decentralized leadership coupled with change evangelism encourages progressive organizational adoption.
-Meaning that teams will adopt changes if and when the team thinks those changes will improve their flow.
+Meaning that teams will adopt changes if and when the individual team thinks those changes will improve their flow.
 However, Larson points out that not every change can be optional.

 Writing new code is sometimes the only path forward when paying technical debt.
 For example, if a third-party API is being deprecated the only option is to replace it.
 To make technical migrations successful, Larson recommends organizations derisk and afford change by: